-Boston Lot Lake is a 2.5 mile moderately trafficked loop trail located near West Lebanon, NH that features beautiful wild flowers and is rated as moderate.
+Boston Lot Lake is a 2.5 mile moderately trafficked loop trail located near West Lebanon, New Hampshire that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.

 cross country skiing

 Nice leisurely hike.
 You need to go uphill for about .5 miles before it starts.
 Well marked, but a little buggy.
 Plenty of parking and easy to find across from a dam.
 Pretty nice and quiet, except for some construction.